noah112541/hello-world/README.md

 # hello-world
 My first repository

-Finished 2 steps of "Hello World".
+Finished all steps of "Hello World".